Why your daughter should play rugby

 And the worst part is that the pressure doesn't go away.
 Because every time they turn on their phone, their iPad, their TV â€“ it's glaring at them.
 All their insecurities bubble to the surface.

 But that's where footy, and sport more generally, can make a huge difference.
 When you're playing rugby, you're reminded about what your body can do and what it's capable of.
 You're reminded of your strength when you make a tackle.
 You're reminded of your speed when you make a break.
 You're reminded of your fitness when the beads of sweat slip from your brow.
 You're reminded of your power when you push in the scrum.

 You're reminded that your body is so much more than what it looks like on the surface.
 For some girls, learning that could change their life.
 It certainly would have changed mine.

-Sophia Hatzis is a Sydney-based student, blogger, wellness advocate and online content producer at Macquarie Media.
-This story originally appeared on Sophia’s blog, Breaking Down Beauty.
+Sophia Hatzis is a Sydney-based journalism student, blogger and wellness advocate.
+This story originally appeared on Sophia's blog, Breaking Down Beauty.